 The longer you wait to seek professional mental health services for your GAD, the longer your road to recovery may be.
 Reach out to Alter San Diego Crisis Intervention to learn more about managing your anxiety today.

 Anxiety is one of the most common mental health conditions experienced by millions of Americans nowadays.
 It is also possible for someone to experience more than one anxiety disorder at a time.
 Generalized anxiety disorder (GAD) creates constant and sometimes unrealistic fear and worry about everyday things.
 Symptoms can become so severe that they impair your ability to function day-to-day, impacting your professional responsibilities, personal relationship, and familial obligations.
 Thankfully, treatment is possible.
-However, the longer you wait to seek treatment, the longer your road to recovery may be.
+However, the longer you wait to seek treatment for general anxiety disorder in La Mesa, San Diego or nearby Cities, the longer your road to recovery may be.
 To learn more about GAD, managing anxiety, and our professional mental health services, call Alter San Diego Crisis Intervention at (866) 986-1481 today.